 Wallin & Klarich May Be Able to Help You if You Register as a Sex Offender

-If you register as a sex offender in California, you need to know that our attorneys at Wallin & Klarich have over 30 years of experience helping registrants with relief from lifetime sex offender registration requirements.
+If you register as a sex offender in California, you need to know that our attorneys at Wallin & Klarich have more than 35 years of experience helping registrants with relief from lifetime sex offender registration requirements.
 We have helped hundreds of clients successfully apply for a Certificate of Rehabilitation.
 If granted by the court, this certificate could end your lifetime duty to register as a sex offender.

-With offices in Los Angeles, Sherman Oaks, Torrance, Tustin, San Diego, Riverside, San Bernardino, Ventura, West Covina and Victorville, our attorneys at Wallin & Klarich have the experience and skill needed to persuade a court to grant a Certificate of Rehabilitation.
-We can help you to live a better life…on Halloween and every day of the year.
+With offices in Orange County, Riverside, San Bernardino, Victorville, West Covina, Torrance, Los Angeles and San Diego, our attorneys at Wallin & Klarich have the experience and skill needed to persuade a court to grant a Certificate of Rehabilitation.
+We can help you to live a better life on Halloween and every day of the year.

 Call us today at (877) 4-NO-JAIL or (877) 466-5245 for a free telephone consultation.
 We will get through this together.